 Once we plateau at the skill level of software development where we are confident that we can make things correct, we find the next goal of pushing our craftsmanship in achieving optimizations and usability improvements.

-What good would a functional application be (gives correct results), if the users struggle to learn how to use it, or if the data processing takes minutes or hours to complete?
-It makes sense then, that usability and optimizations come next.
+The reason we explore optimization at this level is because “premature optimization is the root of all evil,” (Donald Knuth, the father of analysis of algorithms).
+Deciding to optimize code or applications only make sense once the application works as intended.
+What good would a functional application be (gives correct results), if the users struggle to learn how to use it, or if the data processing takes hours to complete?

 A lot of engineering leaders worked to be best engineer they could be… and then we were promoted.
 It’s tough to transition roles.
 I wrote the book I wish I had when I started leading teams.